Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [h1]RANGER[/h1]

 Vanilla Rangers are already in the great state, but are completely outclassed by Reapers for purposes of scouting.
-This mod somewhat remedies the situation, and in general buffs some of the least used abilities.
+This mod somewhat remedies the situation, and buffs some of the least used abilities.

+I consider Blademaster, Bladestorm and Implacable to be must have abilities for a melee ranger, so I put all of them into the Assault specialization.
+Both Implacable and Run and Gun are powerful perks, so they're now on the same rank.
+Deep Cover and Conceal share the same theme of being hard to get, so they're on the same rank.
+Bladestorm and Untouchable are both powerful perks, so they're on the same rank.

+Overall, you get two clearly different specializations/playstyles: Assault is all about offensive use of the sword.
+Deep Cover can help get into the position under fire, but Conceal is also a viable pick on the same rank.

+Meanwile, Scout is still the poor man's Reaper, but with its own identity of waiting for the right moment, and then bashing the door in for 1-2 (3 with the consumable concealment item) powerful turns per mission.

+Overall, Assault is obviously much stronger, but there's only so much I can do without completely overhauling the class.

 [list]
 [*] Ability tree rearranged.
-[*] Phantom now additionally reduces concealment detection range by 50%.
+[*] Phantom now additionally reduces detection range in concealment by 50%.
 [*] Shadowstrike now actually applies its bonus while concealed instead of against enemies that can't see the Ranger.
-The bonus is now also provided for the entire turn the concealment was broken, which allows it to apply to melee attacks.
+The bonus is now also provided for the entire turn the concealment was broken, and is now applied to melee attacks in a transparent manner.
 [*] Conceal - updated description to mention it can't be used while flanked.
 [*] Implacable - updated description to no longer say you can't attack after gaining the bonus Move.
 [*] Untouchable - updated description to no longer say you have to get a kill on your turn.
 Added a flyover and a buff chevron when the Untouchable bonus is gained.